Encharted Cook

 Process Photo 5 - The cookie dough is wrapped in cling wrap.

-Wrap the dough in cling wrap and chill it for at least two hours.
+Wrap the dough in plastic wrap and chill it for at least two hours.

 Process Photo 6a - A ball of cookie dough is dipped in sparkling sugar.